vd1/simu/README.md

 # simu

 vf = viscous filter

-given a (time,price) series generates the eta-viscous filter of the input
+given a (time,price) series vf generates a new (time, price) series which is the "eta-viscous" filter of the input

+eta is the viscosity (or fee)

+the higher eta, the more the output series lags behind the driver series